finos/legend-studio/docs/design/studio-roundtrips.md

 ## How is this relevant to my work?

-When you work on adding support for new models in Studio, you need to understand a few things:
+When you work on adding support for new models in Studio, please check the following things:

 - Make sure these models are supported in engine `parser`, `composer`, `compiler`.
-Engine should have some similar rountrip tests for these new models.
+Engine should have some similar roundtrip tests for these new models.
 - Make sure Studio processes like `(de)serializer`, `builder`, `composer` support these models.
 If you forget to add support for these models at any of the processes mentioned, we will throw proper error messages.
 - Make sure to write entity roundtrip tests and grammar tests for the new models.